-It was my first year of school, and since my sister and brother were also in attendance, my mother was a little restless.
-It was the late 80’s in north central Louisiana, she is a Catholic from Massachusetts – our family relocated there shortly after I was born.
+It was my first year of school, and since my older sister and brother were also in attendance, my mother was a little restless.
+It was the late 80’s in north-central Louisiana, she is a Catholic from Massachusetts – our family relocated there shortly after I was born.
 My Father lived in the area his entire life except for a few years he was in the service – they met when he was stationed at a naval air base just south of Boston.

 She recently took the test to become a Postal Worker in our small town of 300 but volunteered at our school and other places so she could stay busy and help others until she landed something more permanent — and paid.